snakemake/snakemake-interface-storage-plugins/README.md

         # The method has to return concretized queries without any remaining wildcards.
         # Use snakemake_executor_plugins.io.get_constant_prefix(self.query) to get the
         # prefix of the query before the first wildcard.
         ...

+    # The following method is only required if the class inherits from
+    # StorageObjectTouch
+    @retry_decorator
+    def touch(self):
+        """Touch the object, updating its modification date."""
+        ...
 ```